momargoh/momarhughes.com/content/authors/momar/_index.md

 #- Visitors
 ---

 I have been programming, for close to a decade, in start-ups, open source projects and as a freelancer.
 Python has always been my bread and butter but more recently I've been honing my skills in Javascript.
 I'm an Aeronautical Engineering Ph.D.
 Candidate and work as a casual academic at my university.
-I also co-founded an online university tutoring business: Distance Tuition.